rrreynaldo/comp3310-assignment-2/README.md

 This is a simple Java-based Gopher crawler.
 The main purpose of this program is to crawl Gopher servers and fetch resources using the Gopher protocol.
 The primary source code file is ClientGopher.java.
-You can view the content and clone the repository from https://github.com/rrreynaldo/comp3310-assignment-2
+You can also view the content and clone the repository from https://github.com/rrreynaldo/comp3310-assignment-2 if it is more viable.

 ## Requirements
 - Java Development Kit (JDK) 8 or above (compiling with JDK 17 or 18 is recommended).